-All figures represent the % of respondents who expressed an opinion and therefore do not include the 323 respondents who said they didn't know how Jersey was currently performing against this outcome.
-"We are behind the curve on investment and training in Digital businesses..."
-"Need more investment in children undertaking STEM [Science, Technology, Engineering, Maths] subjects to fill local roles in the digital sector and allow this to be Jersey's new area of expertise."
-"Jersey talks a lot of digital, but expensive internet access and the lack of digital interaction with the States doesn't back this up."
+"We are behind the curve on investment and training in Digital businesses..." undertaking STEM [Science, Technology, "Jersey talks a lot of digital, but expensive internet access and the lack of digital interaction with the States doesn't back this up."
 "The infrastructure seems to be mostly in place, but the pricing is extortionate, reducing the percentage of Islanders that can afford it."
-"Whilst Digital Jersey is a great start, attracting a digitally strong workforce will take more than this.
-I'm not sure why digitally strong people would want to work here.
-The companies are few and far between, a lot of work goes off island anyway.
-And there is no real culture for these type of workers.
-We need stimulation in culture and in education."
-"Digital is the way forward for many businesses..."
-"Too much talk and not enough results." "...introducing levies, charges and user pays as forms of stealth tax."
+"Digital is the way forward for many businesses..." results."
 "We are behind the times when it comes to our ability to offer secure digital services to our citizens.
 E-Gov and Tell us Once are trying to catch up."
 "Jersey likes to pretend it is digitally connected but it isn't.
 When you can't even fill in your tax form online..."
 "We have a very small digital talent pool and frequently have to bring people from the UK."
-We are overestimating how good our digital skills are in Jersey.
-This area needs more thought and effort to find niche markets."
-Jersey encourages new business, inward investment and competition Why is this outcome important?
+31All figures represent the % of respondents who expressed an opinion and therefore do not include the 323 respondents who said they didn't know how Jersey was currently performing against this outcome.
+ATTRACTIVE BUSINESS ENVIRONMENT "Whilst Digital Jersey is a great start, attracting a digitally strong workforce will take more than this.
+I'm not sure why digitally strong people would want to work here.
+The companies are few and far between, a lot of work goes off island anyway.
+And there is no real culture for these type of workers.
+We need stimulation in culture and in education."
+"Too much talk and not enough "...introducing levies, charges and user pays as forms of stealth tax." skills are in Jersey.
+This area needs more thought and effort to Jersey encourages new business, inward investment and competition Why is this outcome important?

 Enterprise in our economy, driven by entrepreneurs, local businesses and inward investors is one the key factors that can deliver competitiveness, growth and diversification in our economy.
 Enterprise creates new job opportunities, increases economic output and productivity, and importantly drives diversification to broaden our employment and fiscal base.
 Inward investors can also bring new job opportunities, new ideas and new ways of doing business that help boost productivity and increase competition, thereby benefiting consumers.
-Today

-More people held positive (44%) than negative (32%) views.
-The most popular score was a 5 out of 7, but nearly a quarter of respondents also rated Jersey's current progress as a 4.
+Today More people held positive (44%) than negative (32%) views.32 The most popular score was a 5 out of 7, but nearly a quarter of respondents also rated Jersey's current progress as a 4.
 Future